 At the forefront of these attempt to be re-created, I remember an unexpected assistance from one teacher, whose name escapes me, but who was instrumental in endearing my image.

-The school, in its attempt to speed up acclimation, had Hebrewtized foreign immigrants' names and initially re-named me as "Lilith" instead.
+The school, in its attempt to speed up acclimation, had Hebrewtaized foreign immigrants' names and initially re-named me as "Lilith" instead.

-It was my a 4th grade teacher who took one look at me on the first day of school and decided that " with such an angelic face , Lilith does not do you justice, so we will drop the 'th' and you will be called Lili from now on."
+It was my 4th grade teacher who took one look at me on the first day of school, and decided that "with such an angelic face , Lilith does not do you justice, so we will drop the 'th' and you will be called Lili from now on."

-I had forsaken, the "grain or crystal" traits, associated with the "salt of Earth" notion, as well as the questionable demonic qualities associated with "Lilith" of the Jewish mythology, for the qualitative traits of a very lovely fragrant flower.
+I had forsaken, the noble "grain or crystal traits", associated with the "salt of Earth" notion, as well as the questionable demonic qualities associated with "Lilith" of the Jewish mythology, for the qualitative traits of a very lovely fragrant flower.

 And so I stuck to Lili and all it promised,.
 In retrospect , I think I traded fabulously well.